emrgnt-cmplxty/fermi/docs/0.old/videos/accounts-keys.md

 - [generate-key](/docs/tools/near-cli#near-generate-key)
 - [add-key](/docs/tools/near-cli#near-add-key)

-Then we step through the process of adding an email recovery using the Axion Wallet interface, and then enabling two-factor authentication.
+Then we step through the process of adding an email recovery using the Fermi Wallet interface, and then enabling two-factor authentication.

 Next, we take a look at the diagrams of a normal workflow and a 2FA workflow.
 We discuss the [multisig contract](https://github.com/near/core-contracts/tree/master/multisig) used for 2FA.

-Then we learn how the various pieces fit together: the RPC, [Axion Contract Helper](https://github.com/nearprotocol/near-contract-helper), a request transaction, a confirmation transaction, etc.
+Then we learn how the various pieces fit together: the RPC, [Fermi Contract Helper](https://github.com/nearprotocol/near-contract-helper), a request transaction, a confirmation transaction, etc.

-By the end of this video a developer will understand how multisig and 2FA works, as well as understand how powerful access keys are at Axion.
+By the end of this video a developer will understand how multisig and 2FA works, as well as understand how powerful access keys are at Fermi.

 >Got a question?
 <a href="https://stackoverflow.com/questions/tagged/nearprotocol">